 The process illustrated in Figure 27 shows solar heat in a salinity gradient solar pond being used to drive the MED concentration of NF reject.
 This is logical as the brine product would be used to fill new solar ponds with saturated brine.
-However in the project now proposed the mixed salt reject will be used to apply a salt crust on Salton Sea playa to control PM10 dust.
+However in the early process implementation, before many salinity gradient solar ponds are built, this process will use heat from geothermal steam and be run in the five lower temperature effects of a 25 effect 30 MGD VTE-MED Plant module.

 The key energy inputs to the process in Figure 27 are sunshine, collected and stored as heat in the bottom of a salinity gradient solar pond, electricity to run pumps and controls, and heat from low pressure (LP) geothermal steam.
 Several geothermal plants near the southeast shore of the Salton Sea flash spent geothermal brine to steam at slightly over atmospheric pressure (referred to as AFT steam) before injecting the brine back into the geothermal aquifer.
 This resource has not been exploited because power generation from very low (atmospheric) pressure steam would not be economic.
 Starting at about 212°F, this AFT steam is in a useful temperature range to drive up to 25 MED effects.
-The available quantity of this discarded steam resource is not sufficient to fully supply seven 20 MGD VTE-MED units so both LP and AFT steam will have to be purchased from current or future geothermal plants at the Salton Sea.
+The available quantity of this discarded steam resource is not sufficient to fully supply one 30 MGD VTE-MED unit so both LP and AFT steam will have to be purchased from current or future geothermal plants at the Salton Sea.